solid/process/solid-team.md

 ### Vote of No Confidence

 In exceptional circumstances, it may be necessary to remove someone from the Solid Team against their will.
 For example, due to egregious and ongoing code of conduct violations.
-A majority vote of no confidence by the Solid Team for a given Solid Team member will go up for review by the Solid Leader, Tim Berners-Lee.
+A majority vote of no confidence in a given Solid Team Member by the Solid Team, or by the Solid Community Panel, will go up for review by the Solid Leader, Tim Berners-Lee.
 Tim Berners-Lee reserves the right to remove any Solid Team member at any time.